MichaelScan27/MagnetThesisGame/README.md

 I would like to thank you very much for taking time out of your day to view my project, it means so much and your feedback and attention is immensely appreciated.

+The game is a first-person-perspective puzzle-platformer heavily inspired by the 2007 video-game Portal.
+In this demo, you have a device that can modify the polarities of magnetic cubes.
+You interact with these cubes using this device to solve puzzles and get to the end of each room.

 The contents of the repository include:
 - A Windows-compatible .EXE inside of a .ZIP